Commissioners

 Chair:

 Yang Yu, Ph.D.
-(Chinese, Howard County) – Dr. Yang Yu is the Associate Dean of the Liberal Studies Division at Howard Community College (HCC) and was appointed to represent HCC in Howard County’s Asian American and Pacific Islander (AAPI) Commission.
-She previously served as the Acting Associate Dean of the Social Sciences and Teacher Education Division and the chair of Social and Cultural Sciences Department at HCC.
+(Chinese, Howard County) – Dr. Yang Yu is the Interim Dean of the Liberal Studies Division at Howard Community College (HCC) and was appointed to represent HCC in Howard County’s Asian American and Pacific Islander (AAPI) Commission.
+She previously served as the Associate Dean of the Liberal Studies Division, Acting Associate Dean of the Social Sciences and Teacher Education Division and Chair of the Social and Cultural Sciences Department at HCC.
 She holds a Ph.D. in geography from the University of Sheffield, UK, and BA degree in environmental management with environmental science at the University of Leeds, UK.
-Dr. Yang Yu is a published author, with 11 journal articles and one co-authored book.
+Dr. Yang Yu is a published author, with 13 journal articles and one co-authored book.

 Vice- Chair: